Zeb-0/100-Days_of_Code/Python/Datastructures-Lists-Tuple/notes.md

 - there may be more `for/if` clauses

 The result is a new list resulting from evaluating the expression in the context of the `for/if` clauses

+# on DAY 27 - 100-Days_of_Code
+- learnt that strings are immutable in python
+- Any string manipulation method should employ the iterarative method to return a new string without the characters.